aymanemoataz/Pytorch-Segment-NST/README.md

 #### Content reconstruction:
-We first visualize the content reconstruction of a vehicle image from a noise image (the reconstruction is very fast using the L-BFGS optimizer compared to the Adam optimizer), we used a tesla p 100 with 16gb(available with colab pro) to compute the results below.
+We first visualize the content reconstruction of a vehicle image from a noise image (the reconstruction is very fast using the L-BFGS optimizer compared to the Adam optimizer), we used a tesla p 100 with 16gb(available with colab pro) to compute the results below in under 14 seconds.

 ![Game Process](https://github.com/aymanemoataz/pytorch-segment-nst/blob/main/results/noisefiat_Trim.gif)